Published 17 Feb 2023

 Performing solid waste management forms for inspections can help industries prevent environmental negligence.
 Gathered information from your audits provides valuable insights that will help you identify overall solid waste management improvement needs.
-Using iAuditor by SafetyCulture, a mobile-ready inspection app, you can avoid the hassle of using traditional pen and paper systems, re-entering the findings on a computer, and manually handing over reports.
-With iAuditor, you can:
+Using SafetyCulture (formerly iAuditor), a mobile-ready inspection app, you can avoid the hassle of using traditional pen and paper systems, re-entering the findings on a computer, and manually handing over reports.
+With SafetyCulture, you can:

 - Schedule your solid waste management inspections and add reminders